ASASSN-24fw: Candidate circumplanetary disk occultation of a main-sequence star

 On December 22-23, 2024 (2nd half night) we obtained 112 min (on-source time) of near-infrared spectroscopy with TripleSpec (slit width 1.1\arcsec) and 45 min of KOSMOS red (slit width 0.73\arcsec) observations with slits at the parallactic angle.
 The seeing was 0.8\arcsec, worsening somewhat toward the end of the KOSMOS red observations.
 A nearby A0V star HD54102 was observed in both setups close in time to the science observations, and a more distant Feige 34 was observed at the end of KOSMOS red observations.
 All data reductions are performed using standard IRAF routines.
 All wavelength calibrations are corrected for the Earth's motion to the Solar System barycenter, and all fits are to models in air wavelengths.

-The most obvious finding from the KOSMOS spectroscopy is that of a deep Na D absorption, with equivalent widths of D$_2$ 5889.950\AA\ and D$_1$ 5895.924\AA\ lines of EW$_2=1.0\pm 0.2$\AA\ and EW$_1=0.8\pm 0.2$\AA, significantly above that expected from the stellar photosphere (EW$_2=0.36$\AA\ and EW$_1=0.31$\AA) and from any interstellar contribution, given the relatively low extinction values inferred from stellar model fits to the pre-occultation photometry and {\it Gaia} low-resolution spectroscopy.
-We also see tentative evidence for Ca H and K emission as excess over the photospheric fits, and strong evidence that the equivalent width of the H$\alpha$ absorption line is significantly smaller than that of the photospheric models, suggesting that it is filled with emission.
+The most obvious finding from the KOSMOS spectroscopy is that of a deep Na D absorption, with equivalent widths of D$_2$ 5889.950\AA\ and D$_1$ 5895.924\AA\ lines of EW$_2=1.0\pm 0.2$\AA\ and EW$_1=0.8\pm 0.2$\AA, significantly above that expected from the stellar photosphere (EW$_2=0.36$\AA\ and EW$_1=0.31$\AA) and from interstellar contribution, given the relatively low extinction values inferred from stellar model fits to the pre-occultation photometry and {\it Gaia} low-resolution spectroscopy.
+We also see tentative evidence for Ca H and K (Ca II 3934\AA, 3968\AA\ doublet) emission as excess over the photospheric fits, and the equivalent width of the H$\alpha$ absorption line is significantly smaller than that of the photospheric models, suggesting that it is filled with emission.